andresromerouy/DBase/[DB-02] Creating a database.md

 This lecture deals with the **schema statements** used to create a database and the **data statements** used to populate it.
 There is not much detail in it, since this course is more concerned with how to query a database than with how to build it.

 The schema statements are the SQL statements that implement the **database schema**, which is a formal language description of the structure of the database and its components.
-The schema is, essentially, a catalog of tables and their con gurations.
+The schema is, essentially, a catalog of tables and their configurations.
 When we design a database, we develop the schema, listing the tables, then listing every column of a table and setting the data type.
 Finally, we specify the **indexes** and **constraints**.
 The relationships are set by **foreign key constraints**.

 *Note*.
 In most database engines, but not in SQLite, indexes and constraints can be created and modified, for existing tables, with `ALTER TABLE` statements.